SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A systematic literature review was conducted of studies that ...
 All studies described as using some sort of X procedure were included in the analysis.

-## Describing Methods
+## Indicating reasons for sample characteristics

-> Indicating reasons for sample characteristics
+↑ Describing Methods

 Criteria for selecting the subjects were as follows:
 The area of study was chosen for its relatively small ...